 Living on a sailboat in the Bahamas, zip lining in Cambodia, camping in the desert of Jordan, riding a motorbike across Vietnam… Lots of people seem to think that once they have kids travel to exotic and exciting destinations is a thing of the past.
 And while there’s nothing wrong with an all-inclusive package holiday (which depending on your kids’ character might be very challenging indeed), we still prefer some more unpredictability and excitement when we travel… with our toddler.
 There’s still so much you can do when you have kids.
 In this post, you can read some fantastic stories about traveling with kids.
 If you really thought your traveling days were over when your children were born, think again!

 While kids change the way we travel, having kids is definitely not a reason to stop traveling.
 When our son was 3 months old we lived in Dahab, Egypt for 2 months.
 And then when he was 1,5 years old we went on a 10-month long trip around South East Asia (want to know what that was like?
 Read our post about the reality of traveling with an infant).
 We’re definitely not the only traveling family out there and not the only ones sharing our family travel stories either.
 There are even digital nomad families, that travel long-term or indefinitely, and families with 6+ kids that still manage to travel.
 You’d be surprised at all the cool things you can still do when you have kids.
 Having kids doesn’t have to mean your traveling days are over, not by a long shot!

-Just to proof this to you, we asked some of our family travel blogger buddies this question:
+Just to prove this to you, we asked some of our family travel blogger buddies this question:

 “What is the coolest, most exciting, scariest, craziest thing you ever did while traveling with your kids?”